You are here

 - Participate in policy-making forums and advisory groups and committees at the local, state, and national level.

-- Develop key contacts within the medical, health, and information communities.
+- Develop key contacts in the medical, health, and information communities.

 (3) Customer Service

 Provide proactive customer-oriented services provided by the information center.
 This responsibility includes activities like reference/research services and accessing resources.

 - Provide professional and personal assistance to clients in answering inquiries, locating information, and interpreting resource catalogs.